bpollner/uniset/README.md

 ***
 ## Usage
 ### Set up example
-We assume that we want to enable a package called `dogPack` with the dynamic settings file provided by `uniset`.
+We assume that we want to enable a package called `dogPack` to use the dynamic settings file provided by `uniset`.
 In this example, `dogPack` is the target package, and we want it to live at `~/desktop`.
 First copy the example folder `dogPack` to your desktop:
 ```
 library(uniset)